tolauwae/phd-thesis/src/multiverse/multiverse.typ

   "fig:backwards"
 )

-Each of the two outlined scenarios correspond with a rule in the multiverse debugger semantics, shown in @fig:backwards.
+Each of the two outlined scenarios corresponds with a rule in the multiverse debugger semantics, shown in @fig:backwards.
 The first scenario where the effects of an output primitive is reversed, is described by the _step-back-compensate_ rule.
 The second scenario where the last transition is a standard WebAssembly instruction, is described by the _step-back_ rule.
 We describe the rules in detail below.